- Financial support from Government

 Financial support from Government

-The Government’s Winter Economy Plan sets out a range of measures designed to support businesses over the coming months.
+The Government’s Winter Economy Plan set out a range of measures designed to support businesses.
 They include:

 - support for businesses to bring people back to work and save jobs with a new Job Support Scheme and an extension to the Self-Employed Income Support Scheme (SEISS).
 The grant is being extended from 1 November 2020.
 The grant will be increased from the previously announced level of 40% of trading profits to 80% for November 2020.
 Find out if you are eligible and how much you can get.

 - help for the hospitality and tourism sectors through a continuation of the reduction in VAT

 - support for over 1 million businesses to relieve pressure on their finances and cashflow through an extension to the application period for four government-backed loans schemes, and changes to the terms of repayment for Bounce Back Loans (BBLS) and Coronavirus Business Interruption Loans (CBILS)

 - new payment schemes to ease the burden of paying deferred VAT and Self-Assessment tax liabilities.

 This is in addition to the already established Future Fund which offers loans of between £125K and £5m to innovative companies who are facing financial difficulties because of the Coronavirus outbreak.